-Data collected from a wide variety of sources has enabled us to identify the top days and posting times on social media.
+Data from a Hubspot survey shows the top days and posting times on social media.
 Let’s take a look.

-For more information on optimal days and times to post, along with the stats to back up this research, check out our article on the best times to post on social media.
+For more information on optimal days and times to post, check out our article on the best times to post on social media.

 Of course, along with this data, you need to study your own audience and when they are most active on social.
 Combining these findings will enable you to identify exactly when your brand should be posting on each channel to ensure you connect with your target audience.

 This info can then be used as part of your social media marketing strategy to create an accurate and successful posting schedule.

 The last step to creating a social media strategy is to check out your competitors.
 This helps you to get an understanding of their social media marketing strategies and how you fare compared to them.
 With competitor benchmarking, you can identify areas for improvement.
 It can also help you to get some inspiration for future campaigns.